BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 * Basic arithmetic calculation.
 Write them down.
 * Careful on the terminology.
 E.g: Solution sets means 0, 1, or infinity.
 It does not mean a basis set. or a solution.
 * **Think from the new view**.
 Linear Algebra deal with a GROUP of equations, instead on individual.

+# Thought for the week
+* “Obvious is the most dangerous word in mathematics.”  —  Eric Temple Bell
+* “The advancement and perfection of mathematics are intimately connected with the prosperity of the State.”  — Napoleon
+* “Besides language and music, mathematics is one of the primary manifestations of the free creative power of the human mind.” — Hermann Weyl

+# Notes
+It is good to practice LaTex, but it is time-consuming.
+From chapter 8, I will focus on understanding and exercise.
+I may turn them into LaTex if I have time.
+Update: GoodNotes5 is a better option, save my time.

+2021-06-05 W1 Reflect:
+* Professor: calculator calculates, human think.
+I plan to use tools instead of pen and paper after Chapter 8 or 9.
+It worth carefully think about the education philosophy difference and max out the benefit.
+* Put the limited time on the most valuable things. => Reduce exercise, more reading, and coding.
+* Scalable: Share Note (mindmap + caution + important theorem + application?)
+* I should practice how to turn math into code.
+Explore [scipy.linalg turtorial](https://github.com/BrianYang2013/JHU_AI_Journey/blob/main/50%20-%20Coding/EN%20625.250%20-%20Linear%20Algeba.ipynb)

+2021-06-12 W2 Reflect:
+* Chapter 7, Problem set 7.7, Problem 20: Linear Algebra focus on a GROUP of equations, but not a particular equation.
+* Chapter 7: solution (basis) lives in the null space.
+The number of basis means dimention of the null space.
+* Chapter 7: KCL: just simply think from the loop perspective.
+Identify the current direction.
+* Maybe I should allow a few empty box in the github contribution.
+Busy day with full of meetings happens.
+I should not bother by those little green boxes.
+If you really want a full year green, write a program and submit empty content every day.

+2021-06-19 W3 Reflect:
+* I made quit a few mistakes in Quiz 1, and it is good to best leverage the exam time to do a few more round checks.
+* Shopping tomorrow, and camping at the weekend.
+Happy father's day!

 # Reference
 * [Precalculus through Data and Modelling Specialization](https://www.coursera.org/specializations/precalculus-data-modelling).
 A good math warm up.